obusorezekiel/cf-docker/Documentation.md

      a.
 Updates the system and installs necessary packages
      b.
 Installs and configures Docker
      c.
 Waits for the RDS instance to be available
      d.
-Pulls and runs the Docker image for the voting application
+Pulls and runs the Docker image for the WordPress application

 3. **RDS Instance Setup**:
    - A MySQL database was created with the specified configuration